 Reduce the major fracture fragments using a pointed bone reduction forceps or tenaculum.
-Transverse fractures are more easily reduced with the leg in extension and sagittal fractures are more easily reduced with the leg in extension.
+Transverse fractures are more easily reduced with the leg in extension and sagittal fractures are more easily reduced with the leg in flexion.

 Inserting the cerclage wire

 The wire should be as close as possible to the bone throughout its whole course both superiorly and inferiorly.
-The use of a curved large bore injection needle may be helpful.
+The use of a large bore injection needle may be helpful.